TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

 = Version 1.6 =
-* feature: Support for "colspan" and "colspan" in tables
+* feature: Support for "rowspan" and "colspan" in tables
 * feature: WP Search will now also search in tables
 * feature: Possibility to select the plugin language
 * feature: Highlight row (background-color change when hovering)